pannaf/valkyrie/README.md

 LANGCHAIN_PROJECT=...
 ```
 ### Handling `TOKENIZERS_PARALLELISM` Env Variable
-To avoid seeing the following warnings, set the `TOKENIZERS_PARALLELISM` environment variable to `false`:
+To avoid the following warnings, set the `TOKENIZERS_PARALLELISM` environment variable to `false` via `export TOKENIZERS_PARALLELISM=False` in terminal.
 ```text
 huggingface/tokenizers: The current process just got forked, after parallelism has already been used.
 Disabling parallelism to avoid deadlocks...
 To disable this warning, you can either: